TWA Flight 841 (1979)

 TWA Flight 841 was a scheduled passenger flight from John F. Kennedy International Airport, New York City, en route to Minneapolis-Saint Paul International Airport in Minneapolis, Minnesota.
 On the evening of April 4, 1979, while flying over Saginaw, Michigan, the Boeing 727-31 airliner began a sharp, uncommanded roll to the right, and subsequently went into a spiral dive.
 The pilots were able to regain control of the aircraft and made an emergency landing at Detroit Metropolitan Airport.

 Background

 Aircraft

 The aircraft involved, manufactured in 1965, was a 14-year-old Boeing 727-31, registered as N840TW with serial number 18905.
 In its 14 years of service, it had accumulated about 35,412 hours and it was equipped with three Pratt & Whitney JT8D-7B engines.

 Crew

 In command was Captain Harvey G. "Hoot" Gibson, aged 44, who had logged a total of 15,710 piloting hours, 2,597 of them on the 727.
 The day before he had returned to flying following a three month medical leave.
-The First Officer was J. Scott Kennedy, aged 40, who had logged a total of 10,336 total piloting hours, 8,348 of them on the 727.
-The flight engineer was Gary N. Banks, 37, who had logged a total of 4,186 piloting hours, 1,186 of them on the 727.
+The First Officer was Jess Scott Kennedy, aged 40, who had logged a total of 10,336 total piloting hours, 8,348 of them on the 727.
+The flight engineer was Second Officer Gary N. Banks, 37, who had logged a total of 4,186 piloting hours, 1,186 of them on the 727.